Please support the American Music Recordings Archive (AMRA) -

 AMRC No. 0008:

 Interview with two women who met Edwin Arthur Jones (1853-1911), a composer that respected 19th century Boston writer, Edward Everett Hale, called: "one modest man who knows the power of music."
 Along with the interview are 12 pieces of music by E.A.
-Jones, including excerpts from one of his major works -- a majestic oratorio titled, EASTER CONCERT (1890).
+Jones, including excerpts from his majestic oratorio titled, EASTER CONCERT (1890).
 The music performed by soloists and chorus of the Old Stoughton Musical Society, with organ and piano accompaniment, Roger Hall and Earl Eyrich, conductors.

 AMRC No. 0009: